inductiveautomation/ignition-sdk-examples/perspective-component/README.md

 build commands are executed through the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html), it will handle downloading the appropriate versions of all tools, and then use those tools to execute the build.

+> Note: the module related task are defined by the module plugin.
+Check the documentation at the [Ignition Module Tool](https://github.com/inductiveautomation/ignition-module-tools) repository for more information about the tasks and configuration options.

-To run the build, clone this repo and open a command line in the `perspective-component` directory, and run the `buildModule` gradle task:
+To run the build, clone this repo and open a command line in the `perspective-component` directory, and run the `build` gradle task:

 ```
 // on Windows
-gradlew buildModule
+gradlew build

 // on linux/osx
-./gradlew buildModule
+./gradlew build
 ```

 If you would like to be able to execute parts of the build without depending on gradle, you'll need familiarity with